zettlrobert/notes/flutter/README.md

 * One Codebase
 * One Widget Tree
 * Different Leaves if Platform.isIOS
-* Andriod Sub-Tree
+* android Sub-Tree
 * iOS Sub-Tree

 ### Calculating Sizes Dynamically
 * MediaQuery.of(context)
-* size Propertie
+* size property
 * access to height and width
-* asign height with multiply between 0 and 1
+* assign height with multiply between 0 and 1
-* substract appbar, statusbar
+* subtract appbar, statusbar

 ### Constraints
 * Widget rendered on screen